spriggs81/pm2-watcher/README.md

-# PM2 Watch & Monitor
+# PM2 Watcher

 The application watches PM2 Processes; if a process stops, errored, fails, or none thing starts, it will send out an email notification.
 Once an offline process comes back online, the application will send out a follow-up email notification.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing